theLaborInVain/Advanced-KDM-Manager/README.md

 ## Introduction
 [https://a.kdm-manager.com](https://a.kdm-manager.com), also known as Advanced KDM-Manager, is an Interactive campaign manager for *Monster* by [Kingdom Death](https://kingdomdeath.com).
-It supersedes Timothy O'Connell's [KDM Manager](https://github.com/toconnell/kdm-manager).
+It replaces Timothy O'Connell's [KDM Manager](https://github.com/toconnell/kdm-manager).